pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

   </tr>
 </table>

-## First steps

-Each recipe says what it needs.
-You can just install what you need as you go along, but here is the minimum startup I recommend:
+If you're not sure, start with the following steps:

 1. Install [Pandoc](../../tools/tools-pandoc/).
 2. Choose and install a [Markdown editor](../../tools/tools-editors/).
 3. Set up [Git](../../tools/tools-git-setup/).

 !!! hint
-    Some editors detect pandoc, so instaling it first is a good idea.
+    Some editors detect pandoc, so installing it first is a good idea.

 ## Things to know